On the Chandrasekhar Limit in Generalized Uncertainty Principles

 \subsection{Exploring the GUP* Corrections to the Equation of State of a Degenerate Electrons Gas}

 The material of which white dwarfs are made can be approximated as a degenerate gas of electrons (fermions) at temperature $T\sim 0$.
 The uncertainty principle affects the properties of such a gas, like the density of particles, its pressure and total energy, which may have further consequences on the condition of gravitational equilibrium governing the existence of the star \cite{rsos,gen2021a,gen2021b,gen2021c}.
+These quantities can be computed from the grand canonical partition function as done in \cite{annals} for GUP, just by modifying the size of the phase space volume accordingly.
 Taking into account the correction to the phase space volume \cite[Eq.(9)]{phasespace} implied by the commutation relation (\ref{commutation}), the number density is found to be

 where $p_F$ is the Fermi momentum, and where in the last step we have defined\footnote{While $\xi$ and $\beta$ are dimensionless, $[\alpha]=M/(L T^2)$.} $\xi:=p_F/(m_e c)$, $\tilde \beta :=m_e c\beta$ and $\alpha:=m_e^4 c^5/(\hbar^3 \pi^2)$.
 We note that although the commutation relation (\ref{commutation}) is different than the one arising in the context of the more well-known generalized uncertainty principle GUP, for the scenario consistent with doubly special relativity requirements ($\beta>0$), they both have the effect of rendering the momentum phase space volume smaller \cite{liouv}.
 Moreover, the pressure of the degenerate fermions gas would be given by \beq P = \frac{1}{\pi^2 \hbar^3}\int_0^{p_F} p^2 (1-\beta p) (E_F - E_p) dp\,, \eeq where \beq E_F= \sqrt{(c p_F)^2 + (m_e c^2)^2}\,, \qquad E_p= \sqrt{(c p)^2 + (m_e c^2)^2}\,. \eeq An explicit computation delivers the result